bonitasoft/bonita-doc/md/user-task-list.md

 ![](images/tasklist-fullpage.png)<!--{.img-responsive .img-thumbnail}-->

-This list also leverages two legacy features (prior to Bonita BPM 7.3.0):
+This list also leverages two legacy features (prior to Bonita 7.3.0):
 - Dynamic task display name, for efficient task identification (insert case information in task name)
 - Word-based search, for efficient task name search (search for any word in the task name)